blmoore/md-cv/index.md

 ## Currently

-I'm a final-year bioinformatics PhD student at the University of Edinburgh, due to finish around September 2015.
-During my PhD I've been working on integrating large volumes of publicly available genomics datasets with chromosome conformation data, exploring the relationships between higher order genome organisation and locus-level chromatin features using machine learning and statistical analysis. (_This blurb is out of date._)
+I'm a Bioinformatics Scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge, UK.
+Here I develop software and use data science, machine learning and statistical programming to analyse large volumes of high-throughput sequencing data.

 ## Employment